+A. Date received by Superintendent of D esignee

 Signature Date

-C. Position of Grievant and/or Association
+B. Position of Grievant and/or Association on

 Signature Date

-STEP III
+LEVEL THREE

-A. Date received by Board of Education or Des ignee
+A. Date received by Board of Education or I Designee

 B. Disposition by Board

 Signature Date

-STEP IV
+Olghwar v

+LEVEL FOUR

 A. Date submitted to Arbitration

-B. Disposition and Award of Arbitrator
+B. Disposition and Award of Arbitrator •

 Signature of Arbitrator Date

-APPENDIX C: COURSÉ APPROVAL FORM: ARTICLE XIX N
+APPENDIX C: COURSE APPROVAL FORM: ARTICLE XIX N

-I, plan to enroll in, at , plan to enroll in, (Name of course and number) University, College, on(date).
-The course is for semester hours (3 term credits equal two semester hours), and will be completed on (date).
-This graduate credit level course should qualify based on one of the following: It is part of my colleg ge approved plan for a MA.
-It is part of my colle by the Department of ge approved plan for a permanent/continuing certificate to be issued Education.
-BA + 18 BA + 30 It is applicable to description). my current teaching assignment (please attach copy of course Meets criteria listed in n Article XIV, Letter B. Date: Teacher:
+I, , plan to enroll in , , plan to enroll in(Name of course and number) at University, College, on (date).
+The course is for semester hours (3 term credits equal two seme ester hours), and will be completed on (date).
+This graduate credit l evel course should qualify based or n one of the following: It is part of my college e approved plan for a MA.
+It is part of my colleg by the Department of I e approved plan for a permanent/continuing c Education. ertificate to be issued BA + 18 • BA + 30 It is applicable to a description). my current teaching assignment (please at tach copy of course Meets criteria listed in Article XIV, Letter B. Date: Teacher:

-The foregoing course(s) have e been (have not been) approved on (date)

-Signature of Superintendent

-cc: Teacher Building Principal(s)
+The foregoing course(s) have been (have not been) approved on (date) Signature of Superintendent cc: Teacher Building Principal(s) Original: Personnel file

-APPENDIX D: GRADUATE CREDITEREIMBURSEMENT FORM
+APPENDIX D: GRADUATE CREDIT REIMBURSEMENT FORM

-Below is a checklist to be complete \$90/semester credit: d to obtain reimbursement for college courses at 1A graduate college course menrollment in the course.
-(See Appe nust have approval by the Superintendent prior to endix C) reimbursement shall provide a transcript/report card vs of their receipt of the transcript/report card. se can be requested at the time the Superintendent card and cannot be sought more than one year after rse transcript/report card. • • s in which the teacher earns an 80% or B or better on a credit/no credit system) are eligible for 5.
-Attach copies of the signed this form. l Course Approval Form, transcript/report card to 6.
+Below is a checklist to be complete ed to obtain reimbursement for college courses at \$110/semester credit: 1A graduate college course renrollment in the course.
+(See App nust have approval by the Superintendent prior to endix C) 2.
+Teachers wishing to receive to the Superintendent within 30 da e reimbursement shall provide a transcript/report card ys of their receipt of the transcript/report card.
+3Reimbursement for the course transcript/reporthe Superintendent receives the co arse can be requested at the time the Superintendent rt card and cannot be sought more than one year after urse transcript/report card.
+4Only graduate college class (pass on a pass/fail system or cred reimbursement. es in which the teacher earns an 80% or B or better it on a credit/no credit system) are eligible for 5 Attach copies of the signothis form. ed Course Approval Form, transcript/report card to 6.
 Amount requested , number of credits earned 7.
-Books, materials, and fees are no t eligible for reimbursement.
-Graduate courses directly related certification idered for the following types of graduate courses: d to the teacher's teaching assignment or area of Superintendent additional certification as agreed upon with the Graduate courses in school leadGraduate courses in school courses - Teachers who have completed c oursework in a planned program that does not meet of the ratification of the contract. completing one year of service from be expected to refund the reimburs s the district (except in the case of layoff) before in the date of course completion, the said teacher will ement.
-The Board has the right to deduct the refunc- ed by the processing time of the last paycheck for that Signature applied that above criteria has been en met.
-Teacher Signature Date This reimbursement is approved / disappro oved.
+Books, materials, and fees are r not eligible for reimbursement.
+8. Reimbursement can only be co.Graduate courses directly relacertification nsidered for the following types of graduate courses: ted to the teacher's teaching assignment or area of Graduate courses leading to a Superintendent n additional certification as agreed upon with the Graduate courses in school le adership Graduate courses in school co ounseling Teachers who have completed the above guidelines at the tir d coursework in a planned program that does not meet ne of the ratification of the contract. completing one year of service f eves the district (except in the case of layoff) before from the date of course completion, the said teacher will cursement.
+The Board has the right to deduct the refund eived by the processing time of the last paycheck for that Signature applied that above criteria has been met.
+Teacher Signature Date This reimbursement is approved / disap pproved.
 Superintendent Signature Date